How to contribute

 Working on the source

-If you need to add a new source file, you need to do it in the toplevel Makefile.am.
-Note that this is for both C and Rust sources, since make(1) needs to know when a Rust file changed so it can call cargo as appropriate.
+For a full build, librsvg uses the Meson build system.
+If you need to add a new source file, you need to do it in rsvg/meson.build.
+This is so that Meson can know when a Rust file changed so it can call cargo as appropriate.

-It is perfectly fine to ask the maintainer if you have questions about the Autotools setup; it’s a tricky bit of machinery, and we are glad to help.
+It is perfectly fine to ask the maintainer if you have questions about the Meson setup; it’s a tricky bit of machinery, and we are glad to help.

 Continuous Integration